CenticMurcia/curso-ciencia-datos/04. Linear models/readme.md

 This is where ridge and lasso regularization techniques come into play!
 Both of these techniques can be used to identify which features explain the most variance and should therefore be kept in the model.

-Visualmente, los coeficientes (w) solo pueden tomar un valor de su eje dentro de la regiñon azul que más se acerque al mínimo
+Visualmente, los coeficientes (w) solo pueden tomar un valor de su eje dentro de la región azul que más se acerque al mínimo.

 | L1 (LASSO)          | L2 (Ridge)          | Elastic Net               |
 |---------------------|---------------------|---------------------------|